International Juried Photography Exhibition

 -

-Students will take turns pouring, exposing, and developing their own tintypes.
+Students take turns pouring, exposing, and developing plates

 -

-Each image takes approximately 20 minutes, ensuring each student gets individualized attention.
+Each image takes approximately 20 minutes, allowing for individualized guidance

 Class Requirements: